DysonParra/DysonParra/README.md

 Hello, my name is Dyson Parra
 I'm from Colombia and i'm a programmer.

-- 🔭 I’m looking for a job
-- 🌱 I’m currently learning english and c++
+- 🌱 I’m currently learning c++
 - 📍  I'm from Medellín, Antioquia (Colombia)
 - 📫 How to reach me: dysontilano@gmail.com
 <!--
 ### Hi there 👋
+- 🔭 I’m looking for a job
 - 🤔 I’m looking for help with ...
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...